-California's Strategic Plan for Suicide Prevention establishes a foundation of suicide prevention directed by best practices for the benefit of state and local partners.
-The goal of increasing the use of best practices in suicide prevention statewide is ambitious, but achievable - to strive for no life lost to suicide in California.
+The following plan establishes a foundation of suicide prevention directed by best practices for the benefit of state and local partners.
+The goal is ambitious, but achievable - to ensure no life is lost to suicide in California.
 Suicide prevention is a responsibility shared among private and public partners, and likewise, efforts must be driven by private and public data and resources, including human and fiscal assets.
 State funding should support key areas outlined in the action steps that follow, which include establishing state leadership, delivering technical assistance, developing guidance, and fortifying and expanding data collection and reporting systems.
 However, to ensure the sustainability efforts, other public and private assets must be leveraged and continuously pursued.

-Four strategic aims and 12 goals serve as a roadmap to align local and regional efforts with state priorities in delivering best practices in suicide prevention.
+Four strategic aims and 12 goals serve as a roadmap to align local efforts with state priorities in delivering best practices in suicide prevention.
 Local communities can start now to identify local health and behavioral health leaders, build coalitions, and begin to identify data and information to describe the problem of suicidal behavior in their communities.
 Once the problem is described, communities can continue the public health model by identifying risk and protective factors, developing interventions and conducting evaluation, and disseminating effective practices.